amingilani/minimal-mistakes/_posts/2016-02-23-why-i-love-being-an-entrepreneur.markdown

 [SMAG](//smag.io), which is an amazing product.
 She's also a female founder, so *girl power!*)

-I received a lot of criticism for my [last post](http://amin.gilani.me/2016/02/23/dont-be-an-entrepreneur/), more than any post midnight Monday nightrant should have (or was it Tuesday morning).
-But the tweets above were exactly what I was hoping for.
-And I couldn't be happier.
-Don't be an entrepreneur, unless you're stubborn enough to go on despite that.

 ## An Entrepreneur

 <blockquote>There are four factors of production: land, labor, capital and